navarroaxel/navarroaxel.github.io/blog/a-git-repository-inside-an-arch-linux-package.md

 ## Testing your code

-With this kind of package you can easily test your apps in your computer using a continuous delivery method, and catch the bugs before create the tag for a release.
+With this kind of package you can easily test your apps in your computer using a continuous delivery method, and catch the bugs before creating the tag for a release.